-Pelleted seed is easy to handle and saves space while reducing the amount of thinning required.
-Pelleted seed requires more moisture than regular seed so keep moist until coating has cracked.
-Available as Pelleted/Untreated for Organic growers and Pelleted/Treated Seed.
+Also available as Pelleted Seed: Seed coated with clay to make handling easier and reduces the amount of thinning required.
+To germinate, pelleted seed requires more moisture than regular seed so keep moist until coating has cracked.

 Sow as soon as ground can be worked.
 Even moisture and soil temperature (18-24 degrees C) are essential for good germination.
 Sow seed 1⁄4-1⁄2 inches deep.
 Seed takes 14-21 days to germinate.
 Planting a few radish seeds helps to loosen the soil and mark the rows for these slow emerging seeds.
 Thin plants to at least 1 inch apart in rows spaced 18-24 inches apart.